How to Optimize Your Google Ad Grant Account in 6 Steps

 Account structure

-If you’re new to the Google Ad Grant, setting up your account can be confusing.
-What’s the difference between an ad group and a campaign?
+The Google Ad Grant account structure is relatively straightforward, but you’ll need to learn the terminology first.
+For instance, you might be wondering what’s the difference between an ad group and a campaign?
 Do you have to create multiple ads for each one?
 Where do keywords fit in?
 What exactly is an ad campaign anyway?

 This infographic and the text below explain the structure of a Google Ad Grant account, which is crucial to understand to optimize your Google Ad Grant.

-Multiple ads make up each ad group, and multiple ad groups make up each campaign.
+Each campaign has multiple ad groups, and in each ad group are multiple ads.
 All of these segments are contained under the umbrella of your Google Ad Grant account.
-Here’s what each one looks like:
+Here’s a breakdown of each of these elements:

 • Campaigns: A campaign is a collection of at least two ad groups centered around a general theme.
-For example, you might have one campaign centered around donor acquisition, another around events, and one more that focuses on volunteer recruitment.
-We recommend creating at least three campaigns to optimize your Google Ad Grant and reach the right audiences.
+For nonprofits, this theme is usually a goal.
+For example, you might have one campaign centered around donor acquisition, another around event promotion, and one more that focuses on volunteer recruitment.
+Assess your nonprofit’s priorities and what you want to accomplish through the Google Ad Grant when designating your campaigns’ themes.

-• Ad Groups: Within each campaign, you should have two or more ad groups that fit the campaign’s theme.
-These are groups of ads that target a more specific group of keywords.
+• Ad Groups: Google requires nonprofits using the Google Ad Grant to have at least two ad groups per campaign.
+These groups should fit the campaign’s theme and target a specific group of keywords.
 In your events campaign, you could have an ad group that targets auction-related keywords.
-Google will rotate through showing each of the ads in the group, so include three to five ads per group for best results.
+Google will rotate through showing each of the ads in the group, and we recommend including three to five ads per group to target multiple audiences and test what outreach messages work best.

 • Ads: These are the individual ads Google will show at the top or bottom of the SERP for the keywords you bid on.
 Ads are made up of your copy, the landing page the ad links to, and any ad extensions.
-In your auction ad group, you might have three ads that promote your auction registration page in different ways.
+Similar to the number of ad groups in a campaign, Google also requires Ad Grant participants to feature at least two ads per group.

 Requirements

-To retain eligibility and keep your account active, remember that you must stay compliant with these requirements at all times:
+To retain eligibility and keep your account active, you must stay compliant with these requirements at all times:

-• Don’t use any single-word or overly-generic keywords.
-We’ll provide more keyword guidance below, but start by removing any one-word keywords from your list.
+• Don’t use any single-word or generic keywords.
+We’ll provide more keyword guidance below, but start by removing one-word keywords from your list.
+There are exceptions to this, such as keywords unique to nonprofits, like “donate” and “volunteer,” as well as terms for specific issues nonprofits may focus on that have few alternatives, such as “addiction,” “bullying,” and “LGBT.”

 • Use at least two sitelink ad extensions.
-Sitelinks are additional links that appear below your ads and highlight other landing pages on your website.
-Below an auction ad, you could include sitelinks to your nonprofit’s about page and campaign page to give users more information about what auction proceeds will support.
+Sitelinks are additional links that appear in your ads and highlight other landing pages on your website.
+These expand your ad, give you more space on the search results page, and increase the chances a visitor will click on your site.
+Below an auction ad, for example, you could include sitelinks to your nonprofit’s about page and campaign page to give users more information about what auction proceeds will support.

 • Fill out Google’s annual survey.
-Not only is it a requirement to provide feedback, but filling out the survey can make all nonprofits’ experience of the Google Ad Grant better!
+Not only is it a requirement to provide feedback, but filling out the survey can make all nonprofits’ experience with the Google Ad Grant better!

 2. Optimize your website and landing pages.